zanix/dotfiles/README.md

 ### Vim

+> [!NOTE]
-> [!WARNING] I use this for systems where I haven't updated to Neovim yet
+> I use this for systems where I haven't updated to Neovim yet

 I use the [Ultimate Vim Configuration](https://github.com/amix/vimrc) for a quick and decent setup